 Strategies to Weather a Bear Market

-Creating the Right Investment Allocation
+Create the Right Investment Allocation

 The key to making it through a bear market without losing sleep comes from the construction of your portfolio.
-You have probably had a portfolio that consists of a number of mutual funds, ETFs, stocks, and bonds.
+Your portfolio probably consists of a number of mutual funds, ETFs, stocks, and bonds.

 For instance, if you have a few decades before needing the money, and are an aggressive investor, you might be invested completely in stocks.
-There is nothing wrong with that, but you should only be invested this way if you understand, and are comfortable with the fact that with significant gains may come significant losses at times.
+There's nothing wrong with that.
+But you should only invest 100% in stocks if you're comfortable with the fact that with significant gains may come significant losses at times.
 That is just the nature of investing entirely in stocks.

 Profit From Falling Stocks

-If you want to take things one step further, you may want to consider investing some money in ETFs or mutual funds that are designed to go up when the market goes down.
+If you want to take things one step further, you may want to consider investing some money in inverse ETFs or mutual funds that are designed to go up when the market goes down.
 These investments could then offset some of the losses elsewhere in your portfolio.